RobotExMachina/Machina.NET/docs/DEV - Revisions.md

 ╚═════╝ ╚══════╝  ╚═══╝  ╚══════╝ ╚═════╝  ╚═════╝
 ```

+# PHASE 2

+## BUILD 1200
+- [ ] Project is now targetting .NET framework 4.6.1 (because of the new ABB.Robotics library...)

+---

+# PHASE 1

 ## PENDING
 - [ ] Rework Actions
     - [ ] Make a static API that can generate them as objects